mika-littor/CGM-in-Mice-Analysis/README.md

    ```
 2. CSV file for every mouse with the data measured using the CGM.

+   The "FreeStyle Libre" sensor collects a data point every minute and the sensors
+software program creates a graph from the collected data.
+The sensors program can also
+export the data points to csv file, but the file it exports has data points with
+5 minute intervals excluding some of the data points.

    The data we exported from "Abbott FreeStyle Libre" device has a 2 minutes interval
 (provided by analysis of the plots created by the devices' program).
 However, by default the program of the device exports the data to a csv file using